devshop/typescript-interface-to-builder-class/README.md

 If you're not already using builders, you should start.
 They are a great way to easily generate data for your unit tests.

-If you are using this extension and find any issues or wish to add improvments, feel free to [contribute](https://github.com/devshop/typescript-interface-to-builder-class).
+If you are using this extension and find any issues or wish to add improvements, feel free to [contribute](https://github.com/devshop/typescript-interface-to-builder-class).

 ## Example